theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 --page-number=label -H -C 3\
 --color=always *.pdf | grep -v -e '[Zz]u'
 ```
 In this example, we find instances of the word Ende but which are not preceded by the word Zu, because the phrase "Zu Ende" is very common in these translations.
-It corresponds to *šlem*.
+It corresponds to *šlem*, a scribal note in the mss. common at the end of a *madrāšâ* or collection of *madrāšê*.

 ## Report